dja001/domutils/docs/contribute.rst

       pointing to:
         .. code-block:: bash

-           domcmc/docs/_build/html/
+           domutils/docs/_build/html/

    #.
 While you are working, it is normal to commit changes several times on you local branch.
-      Before you push to your fork on github, it is probably a good idea to `squash <https://blog.carbonfive.com/2017/08/28/always-squash-and-rebase-your-git-commits/>`_
+      However, before you push to your fork on github, it is probably a good idea to `squash <https://blog.carbonfive.com/2017/08/28/always-squash-and-rebase-your-git-commits/>`_
-      all you intermediate commits
-      into one or a few commits that clearly link to the issue being worked on.
+      all you intermediate commits into one, or a few commits, that clearly link to the issue being worked on.
-      Try to make it such that the resulting squashed commits pass the tests.
+      The resulting squashed commits pass the tests.

    #.
 Once you are happy with the modifications, push the new version
-      on your fork on gitlab
+      on your fork on github
         .. code-block:: bash

-           git push -u origin feature_branch_name
+           git push -u origin #666-include-cool-new-feature

    #.
-From the gitlab web interface, create a pull request to me.
+From the github web interface, create a pull request to me.
 We will then
       discuss the changes until they are accepted and merged into the master branch.